jquery/learn.jquery.com/content/javascript-101/arrays.md

 ---
-chapter : "js101"
+chapter :     js101
 section:      6
-title:    "Arrays"
+title:        Arrays
+attribution:  jQuery Fundamentals
 ---
 Arrays are zero-indexed lists of values.
 They are a handy way to store a set of related items of the same type (such as strings), though in reality, an array